Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

 ## Creating Components
 ### Overview
 The ``` PgComponentType ``` constructor is the main way to add new snippets, property controls, and actions to the Pinegrow App.
 These objects can be broken down into three sections.
-  1) A main body that contains key:value pairs that contain the optional HTML snippet, give information on how to identify the component for property controls or actions to target on the page, and how to display the element on the tree.
+  1) A main body that contains key:value pairs that contain the optional HTML snippet, give information on how to identify the component for property controls or actions to target on the page, and data on how to display the element on the tree.
   2) Sections identify one or more groups of property controls or actions
   3) Fields are individual property controls or actions